What is Capsular Contracture?

 Capsular Contracture Treatment

 Capsular contracture usually does not soften on its own.
 The first step is identifying the problem by seeing a Board Certified Plastic Surgeon.
-The treatment of capsular contracture has evolved and is continuing to improve with improved technology and medications.
+The treatment of capsular contracture has evolved and is continuing to improve with more advanced technology and medications.

-Capsular contracture treatment is reserved to Baker Grade 3 and 4 (see above) and usually starts with orally administered medicine that can sometimes soften the capsule but usually, surgical intervention is needed.
+Capsular contracture treatment is reserved to Baker Grade 3 and 4 (see above) and usually starts with orally administered medicine that can sometimes soften the capsule.
+Usually, though, surgical intervention is needed.

 Medical treatments are the first course of action.
 Drs.
 Danielpour and Layke prefer to conservatively treat patients prior to surgery.
-Using research-backed medicine, they will begin capsular contracture treatment by prescribing a three-month course of Singulair in an attempt to soften the capsule.
+Using an evidence-based approach, they will begin capsular contracture treatment by prescribing a three-month course of Singulair in an attempt to soften the capsule.
 In a small percentage of patients, this successfully resolves the problem and no further intervention is required.
 If medication does not sufficiently soften the capsule, surgery is needed.

 The most effective surgical treatment for capsular contracture is the removal of the implant, called a total capsulectomy.
 It is the most likely way to prevent the capsule from reforming.
 The implant and the capsule are removed together in a solid unit.
 This removes whatever contaminant may have caused the inflammation that triggered the issue.
 A new implant with an acellular dermal matrix, such as AlloDerm or AlloMax, is placed.
 This prevents scar formation around the implant and minimizes the chances of contamination.
 This series of treatments is shown to decrease recurrence rates to less than 1%, making it the most successful method to prevent capsular contracture from recurring.

 In the past, open and closed capsulotomy were seen as alternative methods to treat capsular contracture.
 These methods are not effective and are not performed in our office.